CI/CD Integration & Automated Quality Gating

 Compliance Mapping & Regression Prevention

 Raw scanner output must map directly to compliance frameworks.
-Translate rule IDs to specific WCAG 2.2 success criteria.
-Map them to ARIA specifications and regional legal requirements.
+Translate rule IDs to specific WCAG 2.2 success criteria, ARIA specifications, and regional legal requirements.
 This mapping generates audit-ready reports for legal and compliance teams.

 {